audetrikay/ocean-imprints-bioplastics-design-space/docs/future_work.md

 ## Design Tool

-### Concept  : A material library of transformations documenting how bioplastics behave under different conditions.
+### Concept : a material library of transformations documenting how bioplastics behave under different conditions.

 ### Content
 For each sample: